getodk/central-backend/docs/api.md

 _(introduced: version 0.6)_

+Many actions on ODK Central will automatically log an event to the Server Audit Log.
+Creating a new Form, for instance, will log a `form.create` event, with information about the Actor who performed the action, and sometimes some additional details specific to the event.

+Any time an audit action is logged, the request headers are checked.
+If `X-Action-Notes` are provided anywhere, those notes will be logged into the audit entries as well.
+Note that some requests generate multiple audit entries; in these cases, the `note` will be attached to every entry logged.

 Server Audit Logs entries are created for the following `action`s:

 * `user.create` when a new User is created.
 * `user.update` when User information is updated, like email or password.
+* `user.assignment.create` when a User is assigned to a Server Role.
+* `user.assignment.delete` when a User is unassigned from a Server Role.
 * `user.delete` when a User is deleted.
-* `assignment.create` when an Actor is assigned to a Server Role.
-* `assignment.delete` when an Actor is unassigned from a Server Role.
 * `project.create` when a new Project is created.
 * `project.update` when top-level Project information is updated, like its name.
 * `project.delete` when a Project is deleted.